Christian Boarding Schools for Boys in Pittsburgh, Pennsylvania are Probably Not Like Safe Harbor, Nor As Exciting for Your Boy

 Classes run year-round, letting students catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor receive a high school diploma, and most continue their education at two-year and four-year colleges.

 At Safe Harbor, practical knowledge means as much as academic knowledge.
-In addition to all aspects of boating and seamanship, we offer vocational training in a variety of topics, such as carpentry, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical skills.
+In addition to all aspects of boating and seamanship, we offer vocational training in a variety of topics, such as carpentry, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical skills.

 We also know boys should be competent in basic life skills.
 Residents of Safe Harbor are taught to balance a checkbook and handle personal finances responsibly, search for employment using appropriate resume and interview skills, understand basic nutrition, and handle laundry and housekeeping tasks, to name just a handful of the topics we cover.
 Our goal is to make your boy respectful, self-reliant, confident, and competent.